Acoustic Vision Productions – AV005

 Notes from the Songwriters

-Like all the songs except track three in this collection, this one is gender-neutral.
-The song is about love at first sight.
-Doug sent me a jazzy instrumental cut that sounded like two guitarists (Doug and Liz Alness) playing at least three stringed instruments.
+Like almost all the songs in this collection (track three is the exception), this one is gender-neutral.
+The title cut is about love at first sight.
+Doug sent me a jazzy instrumental arrangement that sounded like two guitarists (Doug and Liz Alness) playing at least three stringed instruments.
 Listen closely to the cut and you’ll see what I mean – the only thing added instrumentally was percussion.
 He asked me if I wanted to write some lyrics, and I said “Oh, Yeah!”
 A story idea came to me after a couple of listens, but then I had to figure out how my lyric and melody fit with what had already been recorded.
 We recorded the lead vocal, added backup vocals by Paul Folwell, mixed it, listened, smiled and walked away.
 This was our first effort working together.
 What you hear is that first effort, and we’re happy with it!

 A song about a long distance relationship and time apart.
 As is typical, Doug is the starting point for this and every other song in the collection.
 I trust him with the music and he returns the favor by giving me control over the lyrics.
 I kept his hook, added a bridge, changed some lyrics, slightly tweaked the melody to fit and recorded the vocals.
 Doug mixed in background strings and a fine bass line (by Jason Kapel).